Suv4o/personal-blog-2023/content/2021/07/13/firebase-authentication-token-verification-with-a-custom-backend-server.md

 ## Verify user on the backend server

 To be able to interact with Firebase from a backend server we need to use the Firebase Admin SDK.
-For a detailed explanation on how to set up Firebase on the backend server, follow the instructions on this [link](https://firebase.google.com/docs/admin/setup).
+For a detailed explanation on how to set up Firebase on the backend server, follow the instructions on this <a href="https://firebase.google.com/docs/admin/setup" target="_blank" rel="noopener noreferrer">link</a>.

 ### Verify ID Tokens